allenciaraa/academic-projects/projects/image-identification.md

 ## Overview

-This project explores two distinct yet complementary machine learning approaches—probabilistic modeling and deep learning—for the classification of handwritten digits using the MNIST dataset.
+This project explores two distinct yet complementary machine learning approaches (probabilistic modeling and deep learning) for the classification of handwritten digits using the MNIST dataset.
 The aim is to understand and compare traditional feature-based classification with modern end-to-end learning through convolutional neural networks (CNNs).
 The implementation spans supervised learning with a Naive Bayes classifier for binary classification, and a deep learning pipeline using a CNN for multi-class classification, highlighting the evolution of algorithmic complexity in solving visual recognition tasks.

 ## Project Summary